Kerad180/Kerad180.github.io/README.md

 ## About me

 Why I like programming?
 Programmin is like gaming.
 In programming and games I have to find a way to deal with the obstacles.
-Both are also addictive
+Both are also addictive.

 Programmin is easy.
 There is only 1 or 0, true or false, nothing between.